xXleowXx/gitlab-charts/doc/development/deprecations.md

 ## Removals

-Once a deprecated feature is removed, the deprecation message is moved to a removal template.
+After a deprecated feature is removed, the deprecation message is moved to a removal template.
 If a removed feature is enabled, the `helm upgrade` will be blocked.

 ### General concept